-THE BULL OF HEAVEN
+THE BULL PAINTINGS SERIES

 The wild bull, which had roamed the plains of central Mesopotamia since time immemorial, was a massive creature standing over six feet tall at the shoulder.
-In literature and the visual arts, it was venerated as a symbol of supernatural strength and ferocity, often being likened to gods, kings and heroes.
+In literature and the visual arts, it was venerated as a symbol of supernatural strength and ferocity, often being likened to gods, kings, and heroes.
 Its broad curving horns inspired the horned headdress that all gods and goddesses wore to signify their divine status.Cattle were first domesticated in the fertile valleys of Mesopotamia round about 7000 BCE.
 Most households would only keep one or two beasts, which were often named and almost treated as part of the family.

-Beyond their nature as symbols of the land’s prosperity, the bull, cow and calf all have a decidedly celestial quality to their character.
-Similar ideas about celestial cattle can be found in early mythology the world over.The Egyptians personified the heavens as the goddess Hathor, who was often envisioned as a star-spangled cow with the solar disk set between her mouth each evening to re-emerge as the sun the next day.
+Beyond their nature as symbols of the land’s prosperity, the bull, cow, and calf all have a decidedly celestial quality to their character.
+Similar ideas about celestial cattle can be found in early mythology all over the world.The Egyptians personified the heavens as the goddess Hathor, who was often envisioned as a star-spangled cow with the solar disk set between her mouth each evening to re-emerge as the sun the next day.